-Mediation can get you the compensation you deserve, without ever stepping foot inside a courtroom.
+Mediation can get you the compensation you deserve, without ever setting foot inside a courtroom.

 Mediation is the last stop before trial.
 It is essentially a means of coming to a compromise that satisfies both parties.
-As you may know, settlement is usually the result of most trucking accident cases due to the financial toll required of the trucking company in a full-blown trial.
-However, trucking companies have to be forced to settle, it doesn’t just happen.
-A good way to accomplish this is to mediate the case, thereby, affording your attorneys the opportunity to present your case in a setting much like and informal mini-trial.
-This has the effect of making the trucking company fearful of what will happen if they in front of a jury, prompting them to settle.
+As you may know, settlement is usually the result of most trucking accident cases due to the financial toll a full-blown trial can take on the trucking company.
+However, trucking companies have to be forced to settle; it doesn’t just happen.
+A good way to accomplish this is to mediate the case, thereby, affording your attorneys the opportunity to present your case in a setting much like an informal mini-trial.
+This has the effect of making the trucking company fearful of what will happen if the case winds up in front of a jury, prompting them to settle.

 After a case begins, both parties’ positions tend to harden.
 The injured person has staked out a position that he or she is owed a certain amount of damages, and the defendants either completely disagree that they are liable for the damages, or they dispute the dollar amount.
 Sometimes things get heated between the parties and compromise can be a high bar to jump over.
-A third party mediator, helps both sides come to a common ground (within the law) between getting the client the most damages possible, and not unjustly gouging the trucking company.
+A third party mediator helps both sides reach a compromise (within the law) between obtaining damages for the plaintiff that are unfairly low and unjustly gouging the trucking company.

 Questions answered on this page: